Panama disease: Overview

 By the middle of the 20th century, resistant cultivars in the 'Cavendish' subgroup were being used as a substitute for 'Gros Michel' in the export trade.
 For a time these cultivars did prove resilient and grew well, and in some areas remain the clones on which the current export trade is based.
 Unfortunately, in several growing areas in the Eastern Hemisphere, these cultivars are falling to TR4.
-It was inevitable that this disease would spread to the Western Hemisphere, and indeed in 2019 it was detected in Colombia.
+The disease was also detected in Colombia in 2019.
 This poses a significant threat to production, because there are currently no acceptable replacement cultivars.
 It is anticipated by experts that disease surveillance, integrated pest management, breeding of resistant cultivars, and genetic engineering will yield worthwhile results.
 This conclusion comes from an economic analysis which examined these as investments which governments and international organizations may or may not choose to invest in.
 Their opinion was that there would be positive yield from these investments, taken as either net present value or the internal rate of return.

 A variant cultivar called Formosana (GCTCV-218), a type of Taiwanese Cavendish, has been reported in the popular press as having some resistance to TR4, as well as by Molina et al 2009, although in 2015 Ploetz was of the opinion that it has been evaluated as having no resistance at all.
 'GCTCV-119' is another Taiwanese Cavendish used commercially for its TR4 resistance.